 Our training programmes encompass a comprehensive array of topics, from theoretical frameworks to applied methodologies, practical case studies, and empirical analyses, all of which are highly relevant for the daily responsibilities of central bank professionals.
 Through our advanced courses, participants delve into such critical areas as model building, evaluation, and forecasting, as well as technical intricacies surrounding model solutions and the implementation of estimation techniques, underpinned by the necessary mathematical background required for numerical and econometric tools.

-EUR 1500 fee per week will be charged for the face-to-face courses (for discounts and special offer, please read the Registration information).
-We offer the opportunity to follow the courses online on a Cisco/Webex platform for a reduced registration fee of EUR 1200 per courseAll courses involve 20 hours of teaching: 4 hours per day for 5 days or 5 hours per day for 4 days.
+The format of the summer courses scheduled for 2025 will be in-person.
+All courses involve 20 hours of teaching: 4 hours per day for 5 days or 5 hours per day for 4 days.
 Weekends are off.
-The fee includes course material, a social event per week.
-Participants cover their own travel, accommodation, catering expenses and expected to bring their own laptop with Matlab, R and Stata installed for the exercise session.
+Both week-long course includes a social event.
+Participants cover their own travel, accommodation, catering expenses and are expected to bring their own laptop with Matlab, R and Stata installed for the exercise session.